Double Helix Piercings

-You’ll meet with the piercer who will do your double helix piercing and have the chance to ask any questions you may have.
+You’ll meet with the piercer who will do your double helix piercing and you’ll have the chance to ask any questions you may have.
 This is a great time to set your mind at ease.

 When you’re all set, you’ll sit in the chair and your piercer will get ready by cleaning the area of your ear where your piercings will be done.
 You’ll get a chance to see what the placement of your double helix piercing will be.

 Your piercer will use either a gun or a piercing needle to pierce your cartilage appropriately.
 In most cases, a needle is the best route to go with for a complex piercing such as the double helix piercing.

 Guns are usually reserved for lobe piercings, and even then are often reserved for mall stores and other low-cost piercing providers.

 After the piercing is done, you’ll get all of your aftercare supplies and cleaning instructions from your piercer.
 Again, you can ask any questions that you may have and after that, you’ll be free to go.

 Double Helix Piercing Pain – How Much Do They Hurt?